DanielBraaksma/Portfolio2022/README.md

 # Portfolio2022

-**Currently still in progress

-I am creating a portfolio website to share projects with prospective employers.
+## A portfolio website to share projects with prospective employers.